"Two roads diverged in a wood, and I—I took the one less traveled by, and that has made all the difference." - Robert Frost

 What's Your Definition of Opportunity?

-The better you understand the concept of opportunity, the more precisely you can analyze, estimate, predict, explain, and decide which opportunities are best.
+The better we understand the concept of opportunity, the more precisely we can analyze, estimate, predict, explain, and decide which opportunities are best.

 Several people view opportunity as a matter of "luck."
 They believe that opportunities are largely contingent on external factors outside of their control.